rs-kellogg/krs-KLCworkflow-cookbook/_sources/copilot.md

 ![Github Copilot](./images/github-copilot-settings.png)

-1. Install the Github Copilot extension in VS Code.
+1. Install the Github Copilot extension in [VS Code](https://docs.github.com/en/copilot/quickstart?tool=vscode)
-2. Sign in to your Github account.
+2. Sign in to your Github account on VS Code.
-3. Configure the extension settings to your preference.
+3. Configure the extension settings to your preference, most importantly choose the model to use.
-4. Test the extension by writing some code and checking if suggestions appear.

 ## Features
 - Code completion: Copilot can suggest entire lines or blocks of code based on the context of your current code.